Repetitive tasks can take up an inordinate amount of time and energy for in-house PPC managers and drain the profits of an agency.

 Google is continuing to invest its time and effort into scripts.
 It has recently announced a new version that will make it easier for PPC account managers to automate and optimize their campaigns.

 Now that we know this technology is likely to remain available for the foreseeable future, it’s definitely worth your time to try out some scripts.

-I’ve been sharing scripts with the advertising community for a long time and by now there are hundreds of free scripts that anyone can use by simply copy-and-pasting some code into an AdWords account.
+I’ve been sharing scripts with the advertising community for a long time and by now there are hundreds of free scripts that anyone can use by simply copy-and-pasting some code into a Google Ads account.

 But with so many free scripts to choose from, analysis-paralysis may set in.

-So following on the theme from my last post about ways to get going with automation today, here are five PPC tasks that are great for automating with scripts, and some specific scripts that should be at the top of your list to try.
+Following on from my post about ways to get going with automation today, here are five PPC tasks that are great for automating with scripts.
+You’ll also find specific scripts that should be at the top of your list to try.

-Thanks to Daniel Gilbert, Steve Hammer, Martin Roettgerding, Derek Martin, Sean Dolan, Russell Savage, and Nathan Byloff for all the open source scripts you’ve provided, many of which are on this long list of free scripts.
+Also thanks to Daniel Gilbert, Steve Hammer, Martin Roettgerding, Derek Martin, Sean Dolan, Russell Savage, Vincent Hsu, Nils Rooijmans, Nathan Byloff, and all the others for all the open-source scripts you provide, many of which are on this long list of free scripts.